-- (1) The 2046-48 cohort has been selected as representative of the return on investments achieved by the LifePath funds. - (2) All return on investments information provided is based on the periods to 4 November 2021 (to correspond with the DC Investment Review carried out in November 2021) with the exception of the return on investments information provided for the Stantec Defensive, Balanced and Opportunity funds which are based on the periods to 30 June 2021. - (3) For the Stantec Defensive, Balanced and Opportunity funds, only 1 year and since inception (shown in the 5 year column) returns information has been made available to the Trustees.
+- (1) The 2046-48 cohort has been selected as representative of the return on investments achieved by the LifePath funds. - (2) All return on investments information provided is based on the periods to 31 March 2023. - (3) For the Stantec Defensive, Balanced and Opportunity funds, only 1 year and 3 year returns information has been made available to the Trustees.